thelunatic/rtems_gsoc18/_posts/2018-07-15-gcno-files.md

 plan is interesting but certainly not that simple, there are few challenges in this project which are a bit difficult to tackle down.

-The very fist of the callenges is the mystery of the GCNO and the GCDA files.
+The very first of the challenges is the mystery of the GCNO and the GCDA files.
 According to plan, the `covoar` tool will read the gcno files along with the qemu trace to generate the gcno files.
 But...
 The structure of the gcno file is still a mystery to us and without solving that mystery, it is not possible